arunprathap001/Netflix_sql_project/README.md

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## Findings and Conclusion

+- **Content Distribution:** The dataset includes a diverse range of movies and TV shows, spanning various ratings and genres.

+- **Common Ratings:** The analysis of the most frequent ratings offers insights into the target audience for Netflix content.

+- **Geographical Insights:** The identification of top contributing countries—particularly India—highlights regional trends in content distribution.

+- **Content Categorization:** Classifying content based on specific keywords provides a deeper understanding of the types of content available on Netflix.

+This analysis offers a comprehensive overview of Netflix’s content library and can support data-driven content strategy and decision-making.